riley-biggins/basket-analysis-CS-5110/README.md

 basket_analysis_main.py – runs the mining process across multiple support and confidence thresholds, removes duplicate rules, and exports results

-basket_analysis_visual.py – generates a frequency histogram for individual items
+basket_analysis_visual.py – generates a bar chart for individual items

 All final rule outputs are exported as CSV files for further analysis or dashboard creation in tools like Power BI or Tableau.